 In calculating the amount of the adjustments you must ensure that there is no duplication.
+Yes, I'm sure.

 For example:

 - adjustments for level of trade, quantity or other discounts may overlap, or - calculation of the amount of the difference for level of trade may be based upon selling expenses such as salesperson's salaries, promotion expenses, commissions, and travel expenses.